 Let the soil dry out a bit before you water it next time.
 It may even require you to swap out the soil if it’s just too damp.

 3. Not Enough Sunlight

 Basil plants need at least eight hours a day of ample, direct sunlight.
 While most people just put their basil in a south-facing window, if the window sill doesn’t get enough it could cause some issues.

-    While not enough light usually just leads to stunted growth or slower-growing basil plants, it can cause the leaves to wilt if the problem is prolonged.
+While not enough light for a plant indoors usually just leads to stunted growth or slower-growing basil plants, it can cause the leaves to wilt if the problem is prolonged.

 If the basil leaves start to wilt and you have the watering nailed down to a science, then soil could be the culprit.
 Basil likes loamy soil that allows its roots to easily move around and dig down.

-    If you aren’t using a quality potting soil it might end up holding way too much moisture and not drain well.
+If you aren’t using a quality potting soil it might end up holding way too much moisture and not drain well, similar to boggy soil.
 Alternatively, it could be sandy soil that drains almost too well and the soil dries out quickly.

 One option would be to re-pot your basil plant in a well-drained pot or container with fresh loamy soil.